gruntwork-io/terraform-google-sql/examples/mysql-public-ip/README.md

 1. `terraform plan`.
 1. If the plan looks good, run `terraform apply`.

-When the templates are applied, Terraform will output the IP address of the cluster endpoint (which points to the master) and the instance endpoints (which point to the master and all replicas).
+When the templates are applied, Terraform will output the IP address of the instance and the instance path for [connecting using the Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy).